A couple stipulations before going forward. 1.) I was on journolist. I said very little, but I was on the list. 2.) As much as I like Dave Weigel

 With that said, my label-mate Jeff Goldberg has a few posts up on Dave Weigel.
 I think, in the main, the posts are unfortunate as they greatly misunderstand Dave's work.
 I think the following gets to the nub of it.
 Here is Jeff quoting a journalist at the Post making these two claims:

 It's always a problem when you have to state your affection for someone you're blogging about--but I have great affection for Jeff.
 That's the personal side--the side that makes this a very uncomfortable post.
 But professionally, I have great respect for him as a reporter.
 I feel the same way about Dave Weigel.
 No blogger better, and more routinely, defied the stereotype of simply opining.
-Dave traveled.
-Dave worked the phones.
-And Dave wrote stories.
+Dave traveled

 And he isn't alone.
 Old schoolers have long depended on a wall to separate and elevate themselves above the blogs--The blogs comment on the stories.
 We actually make the stories.
 Would that it were so easy.
 Things are changing.
 The wall is coming down.